Garrett Hampson Player Props: Marlins vs. Guardians

 - The pitching staff for the Guardians has a collective 7.7 K/9, the fifth-worst in the league.

-- The Guardians have a 3.92 team ERA that ranks 11th across all MLB pitching staffs.
+- The Guardians have a 3.92 team ERA that ranks 11th among all MLB pitching staffs.

-- Plesac gets the start for the Guardians, his fourth of the season.
-He is 1-0 with a 6.92 ERA and eight strikeouts in 13 2/3 innings pitched.
+- Bieber gets the start for the Guardians, his fifth of the season.
+He is 1-0 with a 2.88 ERA and 18 strikeouts through 25 2/3 innings pitched.

-- In his most recent time out on Saturday, the right-hander threw five innings against the Washington Nationals, allowing two earned runs while surrendering seven hits.
+- In his most recent appearance on Sunday, the righty threw six innings against the Washington Nationals, giving up three earned runs while surrendering nine hits.

-- The 28-year-old has put up an ERA of 6.92, with 5.5 strikeouts per nine innings, in three games this season.
-Opponents are batting .328 against him.

 © 2023 Data Skrive.
 All rights reserved.